-During the reporting period, the overall sustainability profile of the Fund was improved further by focusing on material information with regards to Environmental, Social and Governance factors.
-Furthermore, 30 holdings were under active engagement either within Robeco's thematic engagement programs or under more company-specific engagement topics related to Environmental, Social and/or Governance issues.
-In addition, the Carbon profile of the Fund in terms of and greenhouse gas emissions of the Fund remained well below that of the benchmark.
-The Fund has a carbon profile that is more than 40% better than the benchmark.
+During the reporting period, the overall sustainability profile of the Sub-fund was improved further by focusing on material information with regards to Environmental, Social and Governance factors.
+Furthermore, 22 holdings were under active engagement either within Robeco's thematic engagement programs or under more company-specific engagement topics related to Environmental, Social and/or Governance issues.
+In addition, The Sub-fund was not invested in holdings with an elevated risk profile.